 Articles of Copenhagen Pride

-§ 1.2 The Association is domiciled in the municipality of Copenhagen, Denmark.
-The postal address of the Association is decided by the board of directors.
+1.2 The association is domiciled in the municipality of Copenhagen, Denmark.
+The postal address of the association is decided by the board.

 § 2 – Organization

-§ 2.2 The secretariat, functional managers and working groups are appointed and terminated by the board of directors as required.
+2.2 The secretariat, area managers, and working groups are appointed and dismissed by the board as required.

 § 3 – Members

 3.1 Any individual who has paid membership fees to the association, and who adheres to the objective and basic concept and values of the association, is a member of the association.